Terror Danjah

-Rodney Pryce (17 August 1979 – 10 February 2025), better known by his stage name Terror Danjah, was an English record producer, DJ, songwriter and label manager from Forest Gate, London.
+Rodney Joseph Pryce (17 August 1979 – 10 February 2025), better known by his stage name Terror Danjah, was an English record producer, DJ, songwriter and label manager from Forest Gate, London.
 As the co-founder of the grime record label and musical collective Aftershock, he hosted BBC Radio 1Xtra's UKG M1X Show on a fortnightly basis between 2004 and 2006 alongside the likes of Scratcha DVA and Bruza, and was an early mentor to Tinie Tempah and Mz.
 Bratt.
 Over the course of his career he produced songs of various genres including grime, jungle and hip-hop, and collaborated with many charting artists including Wiley, Chip, Kano and Kelela.
 As he was among the first grime producers to work with a multitude of singers, many cultural commentators consider him a pioneer of the rhythm and grime style.

 Early life

 Pryce was born to Jamaican parents.
 He started DJing around the age of eleven, and attended St Bonaventure's secondary school in Forest Gate alongside fellow Nasty Crew members including D Double E. He attended the same sixth form college as Bruza in 1996 and went on to study a course in sound engineering.